MedicalGenomicsLab/Vigelint/README.md

 4. JEDI - Evolving Panel Mode

 Detailed instructions for each part of the Vigelint Pipeline is available in each folder.

+To run JEDI - Evolving Panel Mode, you must first run PADA-WAN and CVPO.